MicrosoftDocs/windows365/Windows365/enterprise/report-resource-performance.md

 ## Model performance tab

-You can review the CPU spike time and RAM spike time scores and percentages by for each Cloud PC model SKU in your organization.
+You can review the CPU spike time and RAM spike time scores and percentages for each Cloud PC model SKU in your organization.

 ![Screenshot of using the model performance tab](./media/report-resource-performance/model-performance-tab.png)